-So Can You Cancel Borrower-Paid Private Mortgage Insurance?
+How do You Cancel Borrower-Paid Private Mortgage Insurance?

-- The borrower has to have maintained a good payment history.
+You have maintained a good payment history.

-- Conditions have been met to satisfy the lender, usually through an appraisal, that the value of the house has not dropped below the original value.
+Conditions have been met to satisfy the lender, usually through an appraisal, that the value of the house has not dropped below the original value.

-- There are no liens against the equity in the property.
+There are no liens against the equity in the property.

 What is Automatic Termination?